Towards Optimal Reconstruction of Shear Field with PDF-Folding: Application in real data

-For comparison, both the Local\_PDF method and the PF method are implemented.
-The results are shown in fig.\ref{f_355},\ref{f_197},\ref{f_210} for cluster A, B, and C respectively.
-All the panels in the figures have the dimension of $1^{\circ}\times 1^{\circ}$.
-In the grey area of each figure, we show the results of Local\_PDF and PF in the first and second rows respectively, with grid size of $2.5'\times 2.5'$.
 The two left columns show the recovered shear fields $g_1$ and $g_2$ of the two methods.
 The third and fourth columns show the surface density maps from the E ($\Sigma_E$) and B ($\Sigma_B$) modes of the convergence fields respectively.
 The rightmost panel (out of the grey region) shows the background galaxy image density used in the same area of the sky.
 It is clear from the figures that the results of the PF method are generally less noisy than those of Local\_PDF.
 Some of the extreme values on the shear maps of Local\_PDF are caused by two reasons: 1. lack of background galaxies; 2. outliers in shear catalog.
 These two factors fortunately do not affect the performance of the PF method.
 We consider this feature a significant advantage of PF.
 It allows us to further increase the spatial resolution of the density map.
 For example, in the bottom rows of fig.\ref{f_355}, \ref{f_197}, and \ref{f_210}, we show the reconstructed density maps using PF with a much finer grid size of $0.5'\times 0.5'$.
 The final results are smoothed with a Gaussian filter of $\sigma=1.65'$ to increase the visibility of the density structure.
 In this case, one can see that the central overdensities of the clusters stand out more clearly.
 In contrast, we find that it is not feasible to further increase the spatial resolution in the method of Local\_PDF.